NeelBhatt/Docs-1/aspnet/aspnetcore/performance/caching/distributed.md

 3. The source data store has fewer requests made to it (than with multiple in-memory caches or no cache at all).

+> [!NOTE]
-Note: If using a SQL Server Distributed Cache, some of these advantages are only true if a separate database instance is used for the cache than for the app's source data.
+> If using a SQL Server Distributed Cache, some of these advantages are only true if a separate database instance is used for the cache than for the app's source data.

 Like any cache, a distributed cache can dramatically improve an app's responsiveness, since typically data can be retrieved from the cache much faster than from a relational database (or web service).